hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

     SUSTAINLEVEL=50
     RELEASETIME=40

 I invite you to play around with different settings for each parameter.
-By the way, you could get unprocessed square wave tone like this:
+By the way, you could get a "pure PC beep" tone with an unprocessed square waveform like this:

     ATTACKTIME=0
     PEAKTIME=0
-    PEAKLEVEL=0
+    PEAKLEVEL=70
     DECAYTIME=0
-    SUSTAINLEVEL=100
+    SUSTAINLEVEL=70
     RELEASETIME=0

 <div id="lfo_effect" />